spiffe/spiffe/standards/SPIFFE_Workload_API.md

 #### 5.2.2 FetchX509Bundles

-The `FetchX509Bundles` RPC streams back X.509 bundles for authenticated X509-SVIDs for both the trust domain in which the server resides and foreign trust domains.
+The `FetchX509Bundles` RPC streams back X.509 bundles for both the trust domain in which the server resides and foreign trust domains.
+These bundles MUST only be used to authenticate X509-SVIDs.

 The `X509BundlesRequest` request message is currently empty and is a placeholder for future expansion.